tomjaguarpaw/blog.poisson.chat/posts/2021-10-20-initial-final-free-monad.md

 The relations `RMonad` and `RMonadFree`, defined earlier, must relate `m`'s instances of `Monad` and `MonadFree`, for the artificial reason that that's roughly what `RFree'` will require.
-We also add a generalize transitivity law, which allows us to rewrite either side of a heterogeneous relation `propeq1 r` using the homogeneous one `=` (which denotes `propeq1 eq`).
+We also add a generalized transitivity law, which allows us to rewrite either side of a heterogeneous relation `propeq1 r` using the homogeneous one `=` (which denotes `propeq1 eq`).